rdrdog/gh-custom-actions/README.md

    cd act
    make build
    ```
+1. the first time you run act, it will ask you to choose a docker image size.
+Choose `medium`.

+## Running the build-and-deploy pipeline

+If you're doing active development, you should know that the build-and-deploy.yml pipeline relies on the dist folder of the actions, so:

+1. Open a new terminal at the repo root and run `yarn run dist && yarn run build-watch`
-1. using the binary created in the act repo (e.g. `~/code/act/dist/local/act`), run the github actions locally, specifying a temporary artifact path:
+1. Now, using the binary created in the act repo (e.g. `~/code/act/dist/local/act`), run the github actions locally, specifying a temporary artifact path:
    ```
    ~/code/act/dist/local/act --artifact-server-path ./tmp -W .github/workflows/build-and-deploy.yml
    ```